 What Constitutes a Breach?

-If the respondent is found guilty to breaching the DVO Order, the court may impose a community service order, good behavior bond, a fine up to $15,380 or a 3-year term of imprisonment.
+If the respondent is found guilty of breaching the DVO Order, the court may impose a community service order, good behavior bond, a fine up to $15,380, or a 3-year term of imprisonment.
 If the respondent has previously been convicted of a domestic violence offense, the penalty may increase to a 5-year term of imprisonment or a $30,760 fine.

 The sentence imposed against the respondent will depend upon the severity of the circumstances of the breach.
 As the penalties for breaching these orders are serious, failure to comply with any order should not be taken lightly.